Propo41/dha-bot/README.md

 # dha-bot
-A discord bot for everyday uses.
+A discord bot for everyday use.
 The bot can do the following tasks:
 - play audio clips from a given pool.
 - save content to google sheets and fetch them
 - automatically fetches latest news from my university's website at every 3 hours and displays them